 First Time Heroin Users

-Heroin works directly on the digestive system and slows down their functions and sometimes end up stopping them altogether.
-A more seasoned heroin user, an addict, most likely will not have these symptoms as they may have already developed a tolerance to the drug.
+Heroin works directly on the digestive system and slows down their functions.
+Sometimes, heroin can end up stopping vital bodily functions altogether.
+A more seasoned heroin user, or an addict, most likely will not have these symptoms as they may have already developed a tolerance to the drug.

-Dark powders with varying colors from brown, grey or black
+- Dark powders with varying colors from brown, grey or black

-- Weakened immune system – they are suddenly getting sick often and has very little energy
+- Weakened immune system – they are suddenly getting sick often

-- Unable to comprehend even the simplest things / unresponsive
+- Unable to comprehend even the simplest things

 - Sudden violent or aggressive behavior